afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/money-balances.md

 ## NPV as a Decision Making Tool
 The net present value is a widely used tool for financial decision-making.
 However, to understand the basis of the approach, we must first answer a technical question: What discount rate should we use?

-The discount rates $r_{t+1,t}$, i.e., the rates of return between time period $t$ and $t+1$ appearing in the discount factors, have an exciting interpretation within the context of net present value calculations.
+The discount rates $r_{t+1,t}$, i.e., the rates of return between time periods $t\rightarrow{t+1}$ appearing in the discount factors, have an exciting interpretation within the context of net present value calculations.
 These rates can be _specified_ by the decision maker as the minumn accetable rate of return that could be earned by some hypothetical _alternative_ investment.

 We can setup the following criteria to deciced between the possible asset or project and a hypothetical alternative investment:

-* The $\text{NPV}<0$: A negative NPV indicates the proposed project will generate less income than the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project
+* $\text{NPV}<0$: A negative NPV indicates the proposed project will generate less income than the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project

-* The $\text{NPV}=0$: A zero NPV indicates the proposed project will generate the same income as the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project
+* $\text{NPV}=0$: A zero NPV indicates the proposed project will generate the same income as the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project

-* The $\text{NPV}>0$: A negative NPV indicates the proposed project will generate less income than the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project
+* $\text{NPV}>0$: A negative NPV indicates the proposed project will generate less income than the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project

 ---

 ## Summary
-In this lecture we will:
+In this lecture:

-* Introduced the definition of a {ref}`content:references:abstract-asset-defn`
+* We introduced the definition of a {ref}`content:references:abstract-asset-defn`.
+An asset is a sequence of current and future cash flows demarcated in some currency.
+Assets can be tangible things like cars or houses, but they can also be projects or ideas.
-* Introduced the {ref}`content:references:npv-defn`, a tool to calculate the valuation of an asset
+* We introduced the {ref}`content:references:npv-defn`, a tool to calculate the valuation of an asset.
+The net present value is the sum of net cash flows discounted to the current period.
-* Used {ref}`content:references:npv-decision-tool` to evaluate the _relative_ attractiveness of assets and projects
+* Used {ref}`content:references:npv-decision-tool` to evaluate the _relative_ attractiveness of assets and projects.
+Assets with a positive net present value have a larger return than hypothetical alternative investments.
+On the other hand, investments with a negative net present value will have a smaller return than a  hypothetical alternative investment.